proof88/PGE/PGE/PRRE/docpages/internal/menu-03-01-Occlusion_Culling.md

                 - glDepthMask(true);
         - no:
           - framesWithoutOcclusionTest++;
-          - render the occludee object;
+          - render the occludee if bOccluded is false, or always render it regardless bOccluded;

       // this is intentionally not in else branch, so we check if query already finished in the same frame
       // although I think I will see no query being finished in the same frame ... but this is the first approach!